BND Hamburger Icon

 A POS system is a combination of hardware and software that a cashier uses to process payments for sales.
 Although there are third-party POS systems, most POS systems are purchased directly from payment processing companies.

-POS hardware costs range from $299 to $1,400, depending on the company and the components.
-POS software costs between $20 and $272 per month, and the cost increases based on the number of registers using the software.
+POS hardware costs range from less than $100 to over $2,000, depending on the company and the components.
+POS software costs between less than $30 and over $280 per month, and the cost increases based on the number of registers using the software.

 At its most basic, POS software accepts various payment types and allows the cashier to select items being sold from a product list.
 It displays the items’ prices, calculates sales tax, and implements discounts, promotions and additional charges.
 Many modern POS software systems have more advanced capabilities, including inventory management.